HasanBALKANCI/Clarusway-AWS/linux/hands-on/linux-practice/shell-scripting-loops/README.md

-# Hands-on Linux-08 : Shell Scripting/Loops
+c# Hands-on Linux-08 : Shell Scripting/Loops

 Purpose of the this hands-on training is to teach the students how to use loops in shell.